 2. Take out and re-insert the SIM card

 If the constant search for network issue has arisen after your iPhone had taken a fall, probably the SIM card has been misplaced inside.
 To resolve the problem in this case, user has to practically take out the SIM card and push it back again.
 Use your SIM card ejection tool, or poke the slot with a pointy object like a pen’s nib, or a needle.
 Be careful with the process.

 3. Airplane Mode – Turn on, then off again

 Alternately, you might even toggle the airplane mode on your smartphone.
-Since the searching for service issue is much related to the network module, toggling the airplane mode on and off would probably trigger the same function as restarting the cellular connection and your problem would be solved.
+Since the iPhone always searching for service issue is much related to the network module, toggling the airplane mode on and off would probably trigger the same function as restarting the cellular connection and your problem would be solved.

 Airplane Mode button is located in the Control Center, marked with a tiny airplane logo.
 Once turned on, an airplane logo will show up in the top most area where the network bar and battery levels are shown.